 How far would you travel to be a spectator at the FIFA World Cup?
 Perhaps this is the biggest test of football fervour.
-Florian Keller, Managing Director of Enchanting Travels, is no stranger to long-distance travel and enjoys an overland adventure: Nairobi to South Africa, to the largest international football competition.
+Florian Keller, Co-Founder of Enchanting Travels, is no stranger to long-distance travel and enjoys an overland adventure: Nairobi to South Africa, to the largest international football competition.

 The Africa travel journey started in Nairobi on a clear morning in mid May and, with several Germany flags flying out of the Landcruiser’s windows, we cruised towards the Tanzanian border and enjoyed the beautiful views of Mt Kilimanjaro and Mt Meru.